Workplace Safety & Health Program for Contractors

 This links to the Manitoba Government's electronically posted copy of The Workplace Safety and Health Act and the Regulations.

-This links to the Manitoba Construction Safety Association's Web site, including information regarding the COR program.
+This links to the Construction Safety Association of Manitoba's Web page.
+The page includes information about their COR program.

 Bruce Huchko, Corporate Safety Officer;